PasqualeTrani/Enefit-Energy-Forecasting-ML-Model/README.md

 # Enefit-Energy-Forecasting-ML-Model
-The repository contains the code for building a Machine Learning Model for the Kaggle Competition "Enefit - Predict Energy Behavior of Prosumers"
+The repository contains the code for building a Machine Learning Model for the Kaggle Competition "Enefit - Predict Energy Behavior of Prosumers", where the challenge is to predict the amount of electricity produced and consumed by Estonian energy customers who have installed solar panels.
+The data mainly consist of weather data, the relevant energy prices, and records of the installed photovoltaic capacity.
+If you want more details about the competition and the data or if you want to download the data itself, you may see the official link of the competition https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers/data